YOGIREDDY10/angularjs/README.md

 Employs two-way data binding
 Allows better teamwork
 Because of Angular's ease of use, developers of all experience levels can quickly understand its functionality and how to easily find specific code components.
-#Angular contains the following core types of objects and components:
+# Angular contains the following core types of objects and components:

-Modules
+* 'Modules
-Controllers
+* 'Controllers
-Services
+* 'Services
-Directives.
+* 'Directives.
 These core components can be injected into each other using the Dependency Injection (DI) mechanism built into Angular.
 DI is a software design pattern that assigns dependencies to components instead of hard coding them within the component itself.
 You can divide your application into multiple types of components that Angular can inject into each other.
 You can create the components to be used in multiple applications without changing a single line of code, saving time and effort.
 Modularizing your application makes it easier to reuse, configure, and create easily testable components in your application.

 Angular uses a feature called directives, allowing you to write HTML code, which then builds the HTML of your application instead of using templates to generate the user interface.
 The ng-model directive binds the value of HTML controls (input, select, and text area) to application data.
 Utilizing two-way data binding, the values in your view are tightly bound to the data source.
 When a user interacts and updates a value, your model is updated dynamically as well.